Filters

 userTargeting

 This filter is used to filter content on the basis of user-specific attributes.
-It uses the following criteria for filtering:
+This filter is extremely helpful for:

-It will return true when the current user matches on ANY of the parameters mentioned above.
-If you wish to match on multiple parameters, consider chaining an array of userTargeting filters together using ClientFilterRunner.
+The filter returns true when the current user matches EITHER of the parameters.
+If you wish to match on multiple parameters, consider chaining an array of userTargeting

 - Dependency Injection (DI)